 Gewürztraminer pairs well with traditional soft, stinky cheeses such as Munster or Gorgonzola.
 That works with both the sweet and dry styles.
 However, when you step outside traditional European cuisine, you’ll also find amazing pairings for this highly aromatic grape.

-Middle Eastern and Moroccan cuisine, both utilizing nuts and dried fruits with roasted meats, are great examples of the types of cuisine to enjoy with Gewürztraminer wine.
-When pairing Gewürztraminer with food, think about how the wine’s floral aromas and notes of ginger will bring out actual ginger and rose water used in a dish.
+Middle Eastern and Moroccan cuisines, both featuring nuts and dried fruits with roasted meats, are great examples of cuisines to enjoy with Gewürztraminer wine.
+When pairing with food, think about how the wine’s floral aromas and notes of ginger will bring out the actual ginger and rose water used in a dish.

 Sweet examples of Gewürztraminer are perfect with aromatic desserts, think mango sorbet, or baklava with rose water.